Negative (photography): Negative images and digital processing

-Color positive picture (A); color negative, luminance positive (B); color positive, luminance negative (C); and full negative (D).
+Full positive picture (A); color negative, luminance positive (B); color positive, luminance negative (C); and full negative (D).

 A negative image can allow a different perception of an everyday scene, perhaps highlighting spatial relationships and details that are less obvious in the positive image.
 For example, the photographer Andrew Prokos has produced an award-winning series of photographs under the "inverted" banner.
 The advent of digital image processing has expanded the possibilities.
-In a physical photograph the colour and luminance can only be inverted in tandem, but digital processing allows each to be inverted separately.
-If the hue of an image is rotated by 180 degrees, then the colour of the image is inverted but not its luminance.
-The negative of such an image has the luminance inverted but not the colour.
-Whereas a physical image can be either 'inverted' or 'not inverted', a digital image can exhibit a partial degree of colour inversion in so far as the hue can be altered by plus or minus some number of degrees which is greater than zero degrees but less than 180 degrees.
+In a physical photograph the color and luminance can only be inverted in tandem, but digital processing allows each to be inverted separately.
+If the hue of an image is rotated by 180 degrees, then the color of the image is inverted but not its luminance.
+The negative of such an image has the luminance inverted but not the color.
+Whereas a physical image can be either 'inverted' or 'not inverted', a digital image can exhibit a partial degree of color inversion in so far as the hue can be altered by plus or minus some number of degrees which is greater than zero degrees but less than 180 degrees.